 I was a “project leader” of a group whose job was to create a multi-panel mural for Plummer Youth Promise.
 My job was simply to oversee the project, make sure the group knew what they needed to do, and ensure that the project would be done in the specific time slot we had.

 My team consisted of young kids who worked so hard all day to create a beautifully painted, abstract mural of a piano keyboard.
-Although I did not know the kids in my group prior to the project day, we all came together and worked diligently to complete the task at hand.
+Although I did not know the kids in my group before the project day, we all came together and worked diligently to complete the task at hand.

-I was shocked at how driven my group was to not only finish the mural, but make it the best it could be.
+I was shocked at how motivated my group was to not only finish the mural but make it the best it could be.
 Before Community Action Day, I wondered how I was going to get the kids invested in the project, but in the end, they all took it upon themselves to brainstorm new ideas to make our design even better, and they thought of creative strategies for completing the mural efficiently.
 It was so heartwarming to see a group of such young kids feel so passionately about making something that would bring joy for others, and not themselves.
 Their drive and willingness to contribute to the project was so impressive, and it made me happy to watch them have fun.

 This was my first experience at JTI’s Community Action Day, and I am so happy I was a part of it this year.
-Not only did I truly enjoy getting to know the kids, but I also loved working on a project that helped others.
+Not only did I genuinely enjoy getting to know the kids, but I also loved working on a project that helped others.
 I would gladly be a part of Community Action Day again, and I can not wait to attend Jewish Teen Initiative’s events in the future!